 SAIL Refractory Company Limited (SRCL), SAIL Jagdishpur Power Plant

-Limited and SAIL Sindri Projects Limited.
-SRCL has taken over the
+Limited.
+SRCL has taken over the Salem Refractory Unit of Burn

-Limited, incorporated for setting up of Gas based power Plant at
+of Gas based power Plant at Jagdishpur and SAIL Sindri Projects

-of Sindri Unit of Fertilizer Corporation of India Limited are yet to commence operations pending
+Corporation of India Limited are yet to commence operations pending

-The Annual Accounts of the subsidiary companies and related detailed
+The Annual Accounts of the subsidiary Companies and related detailed

 information shall be made available to the Shareholders of the holding